Testate succession in South African law: Direct substitution

 Direct substitution is created by the testator or by operation of law (ex lege) in terms of section 2C of the Wills Act, 1953.
 In the case of direct substitution, an interest in property is gifted to an institute (as an heir or legatee), subject to the condition that, if for some reason or other the interest does not vest in him, it is to go to the substitute.
 Usually, the specified reason is the institute predeceasing the testator.
 Other reasons might be the institute's repudiation of his interest or his being unable or unfit to succeed to said interest.

 Suppose, for example, that the testator leaves "my farm to Tim, but if Tim has predeceased me, it is to go to Cameron".
 On the testator's death, if Tim is alive, the farm vests absolutely in Tim, and Cameron's interest is entirely extinguished.
 If, on the other hand, Tim dies before the testator, Tim's interest is extinguished.
 Consequently, Tim's heirs or successors acquire no rights; if, in that case, Cameron is still alive when the testator dies, the farm vests absolutely in Cameron.
-It is important to note that the interest passes to one or other of the beneficiaries mentioned, not to both of them; it is, as noted above, a case of transfer in the alternative.
+The interest passes to one or other of the beneficiaries mentioned, not to both of them; it is, as noted above, a case of transfer in the alternative.

 A direct substitution will not be implied unless it is clear, as a matter of 'necessary implication', that the testator so intended in respect of an event actually contemplated by the testator.
 But a form of implied direct substitution has been created by statute: Whenever a testator's predeceased descendant would have taken any benefit under the testator's will, had he survived the testator, the descendants of that descendant are entitled to take that benefit per stirpes, unless the will's terms indicate a contrary intention.